 4. Text label tag.

-This tag displays up to 6 lines of text (approximately 140 symbols) when hovered over.
+This tag displays up to 100 symbols when hovered over.

 How ThingLink crops and adapts images and videos to fit into tags